scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 def unfold[A, B](in: A)(f: A => Option[(A, B)]): List[B]
 ```

 This is equivalent to the definition we used, just a bit more compact in terms of the interface it presents.
-We used a more explicit definition that is makes the use of the individual elements a little bit easier to understand.
+We used a more explicit definition that makes the use of the individual elements a little bit easier to understand.